 Go to the Amazon: There are many towns worth visiting in the Peruvian Amazon; the most famous being Iquitos.
 Iquitos is a cool city with a jungle-vibe that’s located along the Amazon river.
 From Iquitos, visitors can take a two-hour boat ride deeper into the Amazon and spend a few days camping within the jungle for an adventurous experience.

 Visit Arequipa: Arequipa is a colonial town with Spanish-style homes that are mostly the color white.
 The town is surrounded by three volcanoes.
 Visitors can take a hike on Colca Canyon, which is the second deepest Canyon in the world.

 Head to Puno and See Lake Titicaca: Puno is a city in southern Peru on Lake Titicaca, one of South America’s largest lakes and the world’s highest navigable body of water – which is shared with its neighboring country, Bolivia.

 Eat, Eat, Eat… and Drink: Peruvian cuisine is some of the best in the world.
-You can rarely go wrong with any Peruvian restaurant that you find yourself in.
+You can rarely go wrong with any Peruvian restaurant.
 The most famous dish in Peru is Ceviche, which is usually made of fish and lemon.
 Adventurous eaters can try Cuy (guinea pig), a traditional dish that is offered in many restaurants.
 Lastly, visitors must try the Pisco Sour—a popular alcoholic drink that is made with pisco, lime juice, simple syrup, and egg white.
 Click here to read about some of the best Peruvian street food to try.